grsmv/week/README.md

     week(2011, 8, 1).map { |day| p day }

     # Also there is monkey patch for standart library Date class,
-    # with wich you can sumply do this:
+    # with wich you can simply do this:

     Date.new(2011, 12, 25).week